HuygensING/hyper-collate/README.md

 For the GUI, select the option `API`.
 You’re taken to HyperCollate’s user interface (built with the [Swagger](https://swagger.io/about/) UI tool).

+Below we outline what steps you take to create a new collation with HyperCollate and visualize the results:

-- **Create a new Collation with a given name:**
+#### Create a new Collation with a given name:
   `PUT /collations/{name}`
   Click on `Try it out` and provide your collation with a new name.
 Click on `Execute`.
   This should return response code `201 - created`,
   with a URL to the collation in the `location` header.

-- **Add witnesses to the collation:**
+#### Add witnesses to the collation:
   `PUT /collations/{name}/witnesses/{sigil}`
-  Click on `Try it out`, enter your witness data, and click on `Execute`.
+  Click on `Try it out`, enter your witness data in the “Witness Source” field, and click on `Execute`.
   This should return response code `204 - no content`.
   Repeat this step for the other witness(es).

-- **Get an ASCII table visualization of the collation graph:**
+#### Get an ASCII table visualization of the collation graph:
   `GET /collations/{name}/ascii_table`
   Click on `Try it out` and enter the name of the collation.
 Click on `Execute`.
-  This should return response code `200 - OK`
+  This should return response code `200 - OK`.
 The response body has a table of the collated text using ASCII.

-    This should return the response body
+  This should return the table:

      <pre>
     ┌───┬────────────┬────────────┬─┬────────────────────┬──────────┬─┐
     │[A]│            │[+]    Spain│ │                    │          │ │